 On our second trip in to stay at the Yard, we arrived on the Sunday of Memorial Day weekend so there was very little traffic.
 We left during the week (after the holiday) and had to face the normal traffic.
 This time, we headed directly south out of the city.
 Again, we left early afternoon and the traffic was not bad.
 While I would not want to try to drive this route in heavy work traffic and my two efforts were just fine.
 I would assume mid-morning would also be fine.

-We have now stayed here on three occasions.
+We have now stayed here on four occasions.
 Each stay was perfect, the cost for very close access to downtown Chicago was wonderful, we felt absolutely safe, and I absolutely plan to use this facility again whenever I want to visit Chicago.
 You should, too.